Aneesh495/VibeSocialMedia/README.md

 ALERT: We extensively worked on the GUI of the Social Meida App on this phase, and a lot of GUI has been completely reworked.

+NOTE: THE SERVER HAS TO BE RUNNING FOR THE CLIENT SIDE TEST CASES TO BE WORKING.

 Database: We opt to store the data for our social media app using files.
 We decided it would be feasible to implement this as we could make use of buffered reader & writer to access user information conviniently.

 GUI: